magda-io/magda/doc/deploying-for-production-on-gke.md

 NOTE: Work in progress... this probably won't work 100% for you.
 But it's a start :).

-1. Connect to the cluster you want to deploy on with minikube
+1. Connect to the cluster you want to deploy on with kubectl
 2. Install helm https://github.com/kubernetes/helm/blob/master/docs/install.md
 3. Create secrets: deploy/helm/create-auth-secrets.sh
 4. Find out the latest release version from https://github.com/TerriaJS/magda/releases